spine-examples/Pingh/README.md

 for the client application to the Maven Local repository.

 4. Configure the client's connection to the server.
-To do this, open the `config/server.properties` file in the resources directory of the `desktop` module and enter the server's address and port as follows:
+To do this, enter the server's address and port in the `desktop/src/main/resources/config/server.properties` file as follows:

 ```properties
 server.address=localhost